-At the time you submit the forms you pay $535 (as of 3/16) or apply for the Paupers Discount.
-The link below includes the current poverty guidelines even though it says 2013.
+At the time you submit the forms you pay $537 (as of 2021) or apply for the Paupers Discount.
+Pauper Poverty Guideline includes the current poverty guidelines even though it says 2013.
 This determines if you get the guardianship and conservatorship for free.

 Paying by cash/check has no additional fees.
 Credit cards are accepted except AMEX and there is an additional fee of $13.50 to process.